Marko Mitrović (footballer, born 1992): Brescia Calcio

 In the summer of 2012, Mitrović joined the Italian Serie B club Brescia Calcio.

 2012-13 season

 He made his professional debut for Brescia in a Coppa Italia match against Cremonese.
-On 25 August 2012, he made his Serie B debut coming of the bench, in a 1-0 loss against Crotone.
+On 25 August 2012, he made his Serie B debut coming off the bench, in a 1–0 loss against Crotone.
 He finished the season scoring two goals in 22 games coming off the bench.

 2013-14 season

-In the first game of the 2013-14 season, Mitrović scored his first goal of the season in a Coppa Italia win against S.S.
+In the first game of the 2013–14 season, Mitrović scored his first goal of the season in a Coppa Italia win against S.S.
 Teramo Calcio.

 International career

 Marko has represented Sweden at Under-16, Under-17, and Under-19 levels.
 He took part in Nordic Cup with Sweden where they finished as runners-up, being beaten by Norway.
 He is, however, also eligible to play for Serbia.

 Style of play

 He is tall, broad and strong, with good left foot shot and impressive skill levels.
 Mitrović plays an attacking role, most often playing as a striker but can also play as a winger, and is known for his finishing, pace, dribbling, positioning, strength and his aerial ability.
 Although left footed, he is also able to control and dribble the ball and finish well with his right foot.
 Mitrović is known for his pace, skill, control and dribbling ability, as well as his flair in beating players during one on one situations.
 Uniquely, his height, strength, jumping ability and heading technique have given him an edge in winning aerial challenges for balls, with the majority of his goals often being headers.
 He has often been compared to a young Zlatan Ibrahimović.